testzer0/ReverseDictionary/README.md

 To see the word for a definition, run `python main.py --defn <the definition>`, or `python main.py --file <file with defn>` if you prefer to feed it from a file.
 The `--top` flag can be used to ask for the top `k` words.
 An example run I obtained was
 ```
 $ python3 main.py --def "A formal speech praising someone highly" --top 5
-<- Some debug messaged by pytorch about how a GPU wasn't found on my laptop ->
+<- Some debug messages by pytorch about how a GPU wasn't found on my laptop ->
 1. encomium
 2. paean
 3. admonition